Winning117/wr-checker/README.md

 # Help:
 Need help with your config file?
-Message me on Github
+Email me at Winning117Josh@gmail.com

 Find an issue in the code?
 Submit an error at https://github.com/Winning117/wr-checker/issues